Application Porting

 Non-adapted scripts

-You need to use these scripts for scripts not adapted for packaging, you need to add shebangs, rename the file to remove the script extension (.py) and mark as executable (chmod a+x).
+You need to use the following script examples for scripts not adapted for packaging, you need to add shebangs, rename the file to remove the script extension (.py) and mark as executable (chmod a+x).

 (Some programs and libraries need more configuration to work)